radiantearth/stac-spec/api-spec/filters.md

 Adding filters to search
 ------------------------

-I am hoping that we can agree to support openapi3 syntax going forward.
-It would allow a simple addition to the searchBody portion using allOf:
+Filters should be documented as properties in the searchBody:
 ```
   searchBody:
     description: The search criteria
     type: object
     allOf:
-      - $ref: '#/definitions/bboxFilter'
+      - $ref: '#/components/schema/bboxFilter'
-      - $ref: '#/definitions/TimeFilter'
+      - $ref: '#/components/schema/TimeFilter'
-      - $ref: '#/definitions/IntersectsFilter'
+      - $ref: '#/components/schema/IntersectsFilter'
 ```